 EPLI policies typically have minimum deductibles or self-insured retentions (SIRs), and some employers opt to increase theirs because that can reduce their premium.
 However, cutting costs by increasing the amount your responsible for can be a bad financial decision because it means more out-of-pocket costs in a claim.

 Employment Practices Liability Insurance Frequently Asked Questions (FAQs)

 EPLI is probably not as well known among small business owners as some of the more fundamental coverages such as general liability, so many may have additional questions about how it works before they can decide if it’s right for them.
 We’ve answered a few of the most commonly asked questions here.
-If you have other questions, please post them in the comment section or in our forum.

 Does EPLI insurance cover independent contractors?